 What an honor to be asked to serve as President of AUSA FIRES Chapter!

-Serving with the FIRES Chapter has given me an incredible opportunity to give back to those soldiers and their families who serve our nation every day.
+Serving with the FIRES Chapter has given me an incredible opportunity to give back to those Soldiers and their families who serve our nation.

-Several years ago Fort Sill was dangerously close to falling victim to budget shortfalls as base realignments happened throughout the US.
-I firmly believe it was the Lawton community standing alongside Fort Sill that positively impacted the DOD’s decision to not only keep Fort Sill stable but to grow its troop strength!
-AUSA and the FIRES Chapter played a significant role in keeping our community informed, engaged and supportive of Fort Sill’s vital missions.
+We have the distinct honor in supporting two of the Futures Command's Cross Functional Teams on Fort Sill - Long Range Precision Fires and Air Defense Artillery.
+Both missions are vitally important to our Post, this community and our nation as we seek to provide coordinated support and connections to our leadership in the Oklahoma legislature and Washington DC.
+I strongly believe the Lawton community standing alongside Fort Sill will continue to positively impact the DOD’s decision to not only keep Fort Sill stable but to grow its troop strength!
+AUSA and the FIRES Chapter play a significant role in keeping our community informed, engaged and supportive of Fort Sill’s vital missions.

-It is my pleasure to lead the FIRES chapter comprised of corporate and individual members who strongly back our army families by being their voice within our community, state and nation.
+It is my pleasure to lead the FIRES chapter comprised of corporate and individual members who strongly back our Army families by being their voice within our community, state and nation.
 My personal belief is that to whom much is given, much is required.
-My family’s designation as a military family has instilled in me a desire to be part of a greater purpose—to take a stand on behalf of our soldiers when they cannot speak for themselves.
+Being a 29-year Veteran has instilled in me a strong desire to be part of a greater purpose—to take a stand on behalf of our Soldiers when they cannot speak for themselves.

-The AUSA FIRES chapter gives us all an opportunity to champion our soldiers and their families.
-Join me and help spread the word.
+The AUSA FIRES Chapter gives us all an opportunity to champion our Soldiers and their families.
+Join me and help spread the word about the value of AUSA.
 Membership costs are minimal.
 The return on your investment to the Lawton-Fort Sill community is priceless.